Model studies of fluctuations in the background for jets in heavy ion collisions: Results

 \subsubsection{Angantyr}

-\Fref{fig:Angantyr_LeadingJets} compares the $\delta p_{T}$ widths in Angantyr with the no jets, the leading jet, and the leading two jets excluded from the sample to \eref{eq:DeltaPtwidths_random}.
-Jets are excluded by requiring the separation between the axis of the random cone and the jet axis $\Delta R = \sqrt{(\phi_{jet}-\phi_{cone})^2+(\eta_{jet}-\eta_{cone})^2}>1.0$.
-The predictions from \eref{eq:DeltaPtwidths_random} use the multiplicities, $\langle p_{T} \rangle$, and $\sigma_{p_{T}}$ in Angantyr.
-The same events are analyzed in each case, so their uncertainties are mostly correlated.
-The widths in Angantyr are up to 40\% higher than that predicted by \eref{eq:DeltaPtwidths_random}, and the discrepancy only gets slightly better when jets are excluded.
+\Fref{fig:Angantyr_LeadingJets} compares the $\delta p_{T}$ widths in Angantyr with no jets excluded, the leading jet excluded, and the leading two jets excluded from the sample to \eref{eq:DeltaPtwidths_random}.
+Leading jets are excluded by requiring a large separation between the axis of the random cone and the anti-$k_{T}$ jet axis, $\Delta R = \sqrt{(\phi_{jet}-\phi_{cone})^2+(\eta_{jet}-\eta_{cone})^2}>1.0$.
+The predictions from \eref{eq:DeltaPtwidths_random} use the $N$, $\langle p_{T} \rangle$, and $\sigma_{p_{T}}$ in Angantyr.
+The widths in Angantyr have an average difference of 12\% with respect to what is predicted by \eref{eq:DeltaPtwidths_random} when no leading jets are removed.
+The discrepancy gets smaller when jets are excluded from the sample.
+The average differences are 4\% and 3\% when one or two leading jets are removed, respectively.

-\Fref{fig:Angantyr_over_eq3} shows the $\delta p_{T}$ widths in \Au collisions at \sNN = 200 GeV and \Pb collisions at \sNN = 2.76 TeV.
-The predictions from \eref{eq:DeltaPtwidths_random} use the multiplicities, $\langle p_{T} \rangle$, and $\sigma_{p_{T}}$ in at each energy.
-The lower energy should have fewer jets than the higher energy, but the discrepancy between Angantyr and \eref{eq:DeltaPtwidths_random} is comparable at both energies.
-This indicates that jets are not the dominant cause of the difference.
+\Fref{fig:Angantyr_over_eq3} shows the $\delta p_{T}$ widths in \Pb collisions at \sNN = 2.76 TeV and \Au collisions at \sNN = 200 GeV with the two leading jets removed from the sample.
+The predictions from \eref{eq:DeltaPtwidths_random} use the $N$, $\langle p_{T} \rangle$, and $\sigma_{p_{T}}$ from Angantyr at each energy.
+The average difference from the prediction in \Au is 2\%.
+The lower energy should have fewer jets than the higher energy, which could partially explain why the $\sigma_{\delta p_{T}}$ is closer to the prediction in \Au.
+Additional differences could be from the difference between the particle $p_{T}$ spectrum in Angantyr and a gamma distribution.

-\Fref{fig:Angantyr_randomized_phi} shows a comparison of the $\delta p_{T}$ widths calculated with randomized track $\phi$ to predictions from \eref{eq:DeltaPtwidths_random}.
-Even after randomizing the tracks in the Angantyr simulations, the difference remains.
-This randomization breaks all all correlations, indicating that the primary cause of this discrepancy is the difference between the single particle spectrum in Angantyr and a Gamma distribution.
+\Fref{fig:Angantyr_Data_Gamma_Fit} shows fits of the particle spectra from \Pb collisions at \sNN = 2.76 TeV in data and in Angantyr to a gamma distribution.
+Since these are single particle spectra, it is not possible to remove particles from jets.
+The gamma distribution describes the data better than it describes Angantyr.
+This indicates that the deviations between Angantyr and predictions from \eref{eq:DeltaPtwidths_random} shown in \Fref{fig:Angantyr_LeadingJets} may be largely due to the difference in the shapes of the spectra, as supported by the calculations in Appendix~\ref{Sec:ArbitraryDistribution}.